cr0wnctf/cr0wnctf.github.io/_posts/2018-11-29-seccon_ghostkingdom.markdown

 ## Exploits
 ### SSRF

 Trying to get the screenshot bot to GET [http://localhost/](http://localhost/) or [http://127.0.0.1/](http://127.0.0.1/) failed as any url with 'local' or '127.0.0.1' was being filtered.
-Luckily there are numerous bypasses for this  we can use decimal IP representation for localhost ([http://2130706433/](http://2130706433/)) or [http://lvh.me/](http://lvh.me/) (resolves to localhost).
-Or use your own dns and set it to '127.0.0.1', I mean it's bad practice but who's gonna stop you?
+Luckily there are numerous bypasses for this.
+We can use decimal IP representation for localhost ([http://2130706433/](http://2130706433/)) or [http://lvh.me/](http://lvh.me/) (resolves to localhost).
+Or use your own DNS and set it to resolve to '127.0.0.1', I mean it's bad practice but who's gonna stop you?
 The internet police?
-Screenshotting [http://2130706433/](http://2130706433/) shows us that the screenshotting bot is not logged in, how annoying.
-It also shows us that the bot is on the local network (makes sense), and that there is a different login.
+Screenshotting [http://2130706433/](http://2130706433/) shows us that the bot is not logged in, how annoying.
+It also shows us that the bot is on the local network (makes sense), and that there are different login types (local/internet).

 ![Screenshot]({{site.url}}/images/seccon18/screenshot.png)